Frequently Asked Questions

 Can I take an elective course along with the Conservation Leadership coursework?

-It is not recommended for Conservation Leadership students to take courses outside of the Conservation Leadership curriculum.
-During some weeks, students are away on field trips or participating in workshops for Conservation Leadership, which makes participation and success in non-Conservation Leadership courses difficult.
+It is not recommended for students to take courses outside of the Masters in Conservation Leadership curriculum.
+During some weeks, students are away on field trips or participating in all-day workshops, which makes participation and success in other courses difficult.

 Can I visit the program before I decide to apply/enroll?

-Yes, we encourage prospective students and applicants to come visit the program and sit in on a class session.
+Yes, we encourage prospective students to visit the program and sit in on a class session.
 For those traveling from out-of-town, we have put together a couple travel suggestions here.